American Thoroughbred Horse

 Alert, refined head

-Long & graceful neck
+Long and graceful neck

 Long, sloped shoulders